 The present volume is selected entirely from American authors, and contains specimens of American literature from its earliest period to the present day.
 It is hoped that it may not be found inferior in excellence or interest to any of those compilations which have hitherto embraced only the morceaux delicieuse of English genius.

 When we say this, it is without any feeling of national vanity or rivalry.
-Our wish is merely to furnish a volume which shall correspond in design and execution to those which are new so popular abroad, and which contribute so extensively to the improvement of general and literary taste, by bringing the happier efforts of higher minds within the reach of all classes of society.
+Our wish is merely to furnish a volume which shall correspond in design and execution to those which are now so popular abread, and